microsoft/qsharp/katas/content/nonlocal_games/ghz_quantum_strategy/index.md

-In this task you have to implement three functions, one for each player's quantum strategy.
+In this task, you should implement three functions, one for each player's quantum strategy.
-Note that they are covered by one test, so you have to implement all of them to pass the test.
+Note that they are covered by one test, so you must implement all of them to pass the test.

 **Inputs:**